jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_content.md

 Four elements for creating a new host in Termius: IP address, Port, Username, Password

-Termius offers SFTP (Secure File Transfer Protocol) for file management (upload/download)
+Termius offers SFTP for file management (upload/download)

+SSH: Secure Shell (SSH) is a cryptographic network protocol used to securely access, manage, and transfer files between computers over unsecured networks

+SFTP: SSH File Transfer Protocol, also known as Secure File Transfer Protocol

 ---